elfhosted/elfhosted.com/docs/app/comet.md

   INDEXER_MANAGER_INDEXERS: '["EXAMPLE1_CHANGETHIS", "EXAMPLE2_CHANGETHIS"]
 ```

-!!! tip
-    (You can re-run the commands to overwrite previous values, and you can confirm success by examining the `elfbot-annatar` ConfigMap using [Kubernetes Dashboard][kubernetes-dashboard].

 Now visit your Comet URL from your dashboard, enter your debrid provider API key, pick your indexers (*may as well pick 'em all!*), and click `Install`!

 ### Debrid Stream Proxying